The All-Time ToC team honors the top players from Central Illinois that have made the greatest impact on the Tournament of Champions.

 Devin Whitelow, 5’9” PG 2013-2016

 .: Devin Whitelow finished his ToC career as the most watched player in the event’s history.
 Whitelow played in 16 ToC games during his four-year stint as the Panthers’ starting point guard.
 During his four years, Whitelow became the All-Time career leader in both assists (60) and steals (32).
 He also finished as the 6th All-Time leading scorer with 191 points.
 Whitelow is the only player to be named to three Washington Invitational All-Tournament teams!
 In 2015, Whitelow averaged 16 points and three assists, leading his Panthers to the Washington Invitational championship crown!
-Whitelow is a Sophomore PG at Winona State University.
+Whitelow is a Junior PG at Winona State University.

 Ethan Happ, 6’9” PF 2013